wanglab-neuro/Allen_CCF_reg/README.md

 7. Press "s" to save all the info.

 ## Reference
-Please cite [the journal paper](https://doi.org/10.7554/eLife.67291) if it helps your research.
+Please cite [the publication](https://doi.org/10.7554/eLife.67291) if it helps your research.
 ```
 @article{10.7554/eLife.67291,
   title = {Constructing An Adult Orofacial Premotor Atlas In Allen Mouse CCF},